-6-01-18 Grand Lessons, Grand Children
+6-8-12 Grand Lessons, Grand Children

-If you want a fresh take on life, take a walk with a child.
-Their sincere questions are intellectually stimulating, especially when you consider their young age.
-Their point of view usually differs from yours and what you've read; you know that factual stuff written by adults.
+I love conversing with children.
+I find them worth listening to.
+They're questions are intellectually stimulating, especially when you consider their young age, their sincerity and their point of view, which usually differs from your and what you've read; you know that factual stuff written by adults.

-With children, one thing leads to another, all because they are willing to speak and ask, since those societal filters and parameters are lacking, or they are at least small and newly forming rather than the large, settled-into-place, impediments carried around by adults.
-Don't get me wrong; we all need rules to be part of society, but I hold up the scientist and the philosophers as examples of adult truth seekers who still follow rules of civility.
+With children, one thing leads to another, all because they are willing to speak and ask, since those societal filters and parameters are lacking or they are at least small and newly forming rather than the large, settled into place, impediments carried around by adults.
+Don't get me wrong; we all need rules to be part of society but I hold up the scientist and the philosophers as examples of adult truth seekers who still follow rules of civility.
 I think about them when I chat with the little wise people we call children.

-My grandchildren, Colin and Taryn, spent the weekend with me as their parents moved.
+My grandchildren, Colin and Taryn, spent the weekend as their parents moved.
 Ah, the two days offered many opportunities for public health lessons, biology and philosophy!
 It was grand.